nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the client list.
+You can clear all your clients from the client list with `clear`.

 Format: `clear`